kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_18.md

 ## NOA

+### Overview

+The behaviors of recreational and fitness enthusiasts are driven by a combination of their needs, opportunities, and capabilities.
+Their automatic need for physical well-being motivates them to actively engage in physical activities that improve their cardiovascular fitness, strength, and flexibility.
+They seek out the opportunities provided by green cities and green building neighborhoods, such as access to well-designed green spaces and exercise facilities, to fulfill their need for physical activity.
+With their physical capabilities, including endurance, strength, and motor skills, they are able to participate in a wide range of activities and explore outdoor spaces.
+In addition, their reflective needs for environmental sustainability and access to green spaces lead them to advocate for initiatives that promote active transportation, use sustainable sports equipment, and support conservation efforts.
+Their psychological abilities, including motivation, discipline, and mental resilience, enable them to maintain regular physical activity routines and overcome challenges.
+Overall, recreational and fitness enthusiasts actively pursue opportunities in their communities that align with their needs and utilize their capabilities to maintain an active and healthy lifestyle while promoting environmental sustainability.

 ### Needs

-nIn the context of green cities or sustainable neighborhoods, the needs or motivations of recreational and fitness enthusiasts can be categorized into automatic and reflective motivations.
+In the context of green cities or sustainable neighborhoods, the needs or motivations of recreational and fitness enthusiasts can be categorized into automatic and reflective motivations.

 Automatic needs:
 1. Physical well-being: Recreational and fitness enthusiasts have an automatic need for physical well-being.
 They engage in regular physical activities to maintain their overall health, improve cardiovascular fitness, strength, and flexibility, and manage their weight.